grpc/proposal/L24-c++-extensible-api.md

 ## Rationale

 The original rationale for keeping methods private and classes non-extensible has not held true.
-The performance impact of removing "final" from all public API classes was not measurable.
-Meanwhile the final classes and non-virtual methods preclude any experimentation with implementation.
+The performance impact of removing ```final``` from all public API classes was not measurable.
+See https://github.com/grpc/grpc/pull/14359 for result of performance eval and details of which classes/methods were modified.
+Meanwhile the ```final``` classes and non-virtual methods preclude any experimentation with implementation.
 This proposal will allow extending and experimenting with different server and client implementations.

 ## Implementation

+The proposed implementation is in PR https://github.com/grpc/grpc/pull/14517.
+It is limited in scope.
+It doesn't change every public class and method, but it gives enough extensibility to experiment with alternate implementations.

 ## Open issues (if applicable)